Anguilla Air Services

-Anguilla Air Services (AAS) is an airline based out of Clayton J. Lloyd international airport (AXA / TQPF) on the Caribbean island of Anguilla.
+Anguilla Air Services (AAS) is an airline based out of Clayton J. Lloyd International Airport (AXA / TQPF) on the Caribbean island of Anguilla.
 The airline offers scheduled and chartered flights to numerous destinations throughout the Caribbean.

 History

 An Anguilla Air Services BN-2 Islander on final at St. Maarten.
 Registration: VP-AAS.

 Anguilla Air Services was founded in 2006 by Carl Thomas.

 In 2014, Anguilla Air Services received the World Travel Awards' "Best Airline in Anguilla" award for its operations.

 In recent years, Anguilla Air Services has expanded its fleet and list of destinations to cater to a larger number of passengers.
 Today, it is the largest airline based in Anguilla.

 Destinations

-Anguilla Air Services offers daily scheduled flights from Anguilla to the Islands of St. Maarten and St. Barthélemy.
-These flights primarily connect passengers from Anguilla and St. Barth to international Flights at St Maarten's Princess Juliana International Airport (SXM / TNCM).
+Anguilla Air Services offers daily scheduled flights from Anguilla to the Islands of St. Maarten, St. Barthélemy, Saint Kitts, and Antigua These flights primarily connect passengers from Anguilla and St. Barth to international Flights at St Maarten's Princess Juliana International Airport (SXM / TNCM).
 The flight between St. Maarten and Anguilla is the shortest scheduled international flight in the world.

 Additional services include chartered flights to many other destinations in the Caribbean.
 Popular locations include the Virgin Islands, Puerto Rico, St. Kitts and Nevis, Barbados, and Dominica.